nitin-1015/heat-beat/README.md

 By analyzing green-channel intensity through remote photoplethysmography (rPPG), it calculates BPM without any physical contact.

 A visual overlay highlights the region of the face being monitored, making the process transparent and user-friendly.

+Note : To get more accurate result, please make sure to have good camera.
+Mobile device can give you better accuracy.